edgarsit/cse416/README.md

 ## 6. Contributions

-- Ayoub Benchaita: Create the login page, wrote code for google authentication. authentication, redirects assited with the status report and test report.
+- Ayoub Benchaita: Create the login page, wrote code for google authentication, local authentication, redirects assited with the status report and test report.

 - Menachem Goldring: